severian/filterify/README.md

 ### Example usage

-To run the [envify](https://github.com/hughsk/envify) on [React](https://github.com/facebook/react) to put it into production mode (which in all candor is the sole reason this project exists):
+To run [envify](https://github.com/hughsk/envify) on [React](https://github.com/facebook/react) to put it into production mode (which in all candor is the sole reason this project exists):

 (where `b` is a browserify instance and `env` is the build mode)